forwardemail/email-templates/README.md

 You can pass a custom `config.render` function which accepts two arguments `view` and `locals` and must return a `Promise`.

+Note that if you specify a custom `config.render`, you should have it use `email.juiceResources` before returning the final HTML.
+The example below shows how to do this.

 If you wanted to read a stored EJS template from MongoDB, you could do something like:

 ```js